The school offers a varied and healthy menu of lunch time meals. Please click on the following links to see what we have on offer:

 Contact school or phone the free school meals team on 01782 234234 (minicom for the hearing impaired 01782 232331).

 According to advice from the Food Standards Agency, a healthy packed lunch should include:

-•Meat, fish or a dairy source of protein
+•Meat, fish or a dairy as a source of protein

 •Starchy carbohydrate, such as a wholegrain sandwich, to provide energy

 •At least one portion each of a fruit and vegetable or salad